AdriianCOE/HOI4-Map-Editor/README.md

 - terrain;
 - type;
 - owner or controller;
-- ;
+- continent;
-- coastal status.
+- coastal status;
+- current state assignment.

 Selecting a result focuses and zooms the map automatically.